 Her second book, On the Wings of Self-Esteem, was based on everything she learned during her personal transformation from a “mousy doctor’s wife” and then “displaced homemaker” (according to graduate school jargon in the late 1970s), to an international speaker who soared beyond expectations.
 It has been highly praised by many, including Jack Canfield, Jerry Jampolsky, Dr. Bernie Siegel, and Dr. Michele Borba.

 Hart’s third book, The Bullying Antidote, was the first book to frame bullying as related to ACEs (Adverse Childhood Experiences).
 Her entire life’s work has been “to save kids’ lives and create healthier grownups” by helping parents develop the skills to raise healthy children.
 Since you can’t give what you don’t have, she uplifts parents with clear, accessible information to inspire mental health and well-being.
 When the competency and self-esteem of parents improves, the behavior, mental health, and self-esteem of their children also improves.
 Her target audience has included parents, child-care providers, and others who love and care about children.
-Learn more at www.drlouisehart.com or follow her on Facebook.
+Follow Dr. Hart on Facebook.

 Kristen Caven is an award-winning artist and writer known for her plays, poems, books and humor.
 Her first accomplishment was being born as Louise Hart’s daughter, and throughout her life Kristen has been honored to inspire, support, develop, and collaborate on all of Louise’s works.
 She created cartoon illustrations for all of Dr. Hart’s books and workshops, and co-founded both Lifeskills Press and Uplift Press.
 Understanding the importance of positive adult influences in the lives of children, Kristen was a dedicated parent and community leader and activist while raising her son.
 Kristen has served on the boards of six parenting organizations,* most notably Child-Friendly Initiative.
-As director of The Zorgos Project she gave 3000 parenting books to Oaklanders.
+Passionate about reading and critical thinking, she has set up several book clubs, including The Zorgos Project which distributed 3000 parenting books to parents in Oakland, California.
 She is currently president of the Berkeley Branch of the California Writers Club.

 Kristen received a certificate in Positive Psychology through the Flourishing Center and is an honorary member of the United Nations Association (Berkeley) for her work with the Universal Declaration of Human Rights.